paulrouget/servo-embedding-api/README.md

 powers, like access to the operating system.
 This project doesn't address this problematic as it's an orthogonal problem (we usually refer to app level or operating system access as "Runtime).

+# Overview

+**WIP**

+The most important interfaces are: Browser, HistoryEntry, Pipeline, LoadData and Viewport.

+Basic structure is: A browser that holds a reference to history entries, that hold a reference to a pipeline.

+A Browser is rendered is a Viewport.
+A Pipeline can be rendered independently in a PreviewViewport

+Pipeline can live without a history entry or a browser (orphan pipeline).

+## Browser

+Servo: top level `Frame`.
+Aka top level BrowsingContext.
+The equivalent of a tab.

+- list of `HistoryEntry`
+- one entry is "active"
+- other entries are history
+- default properties for future documents
+- can be created empty or with a set of LoadData for session restore

+## HistoryEntry

+Servo: `FrameState`.
+Information about a history entry.
+The related document/pipeline might be alive or not in memory.

+- title, url
+- purge/restore pipeline
+- reference to pipeline if pipeline alive
+- can export LoadData for future restore

+## Pipeline

+Servo: direct `Pipeline` descendant of top level `Frame`.
+A document.

+As many properties, events and actions for a document.
+Can be pending, loading, interactive, complete (loaded).
+Can be preloading.

+## LoadData

+A dictionnary.
+Minimal set of info required to store a history entry on disk for future session restore.
+It's also holds the information to create a new pipeline.

+## Viewport

+Where a pipeline is rendered.

+3 types of viewport:
+- interactive: its layout define the size of the rendered pipeline.
+Events are forwarded to the pipeline (scroll, mouse, (keys events will be different))
+- passive: used to preview a pipeline.
+Its size does affect the pipeline.
+- headless: not graphic output